-These installation instructions must be strictly observed and verified on each engine installation.
-Failure to observe these requirements will void the catalyst warranty and may result in EPA fines of up to \$47,531 per day.
+These installation instructions must be strictly followed and verified on each engine installation.
+Failure to observe these requirements will void the catalyst warranty and may result in EPA fines of the following amounts: up to \$49,342 per engine for manufacturers and \$49,342 per day for owner-operators.

-These instructions are intended to minimize potential instances that may compromise the mechanical durability of the product as a result of:
+These instructions are intended to minimize occurences that may compromise the mechanical durability of the product as a result of:

-- Engine vibration - Thermal expansion and contraction of exhaust system - Shock loads during operation of the equipment - Improper mounting of the catalyst unit
+- Engine vibration - · Thermal expansion and contraction of exhaust system - · Shock loads during operation of the equipment - · Improper mounting of the catalyst unit